EmilyCheoh/notes/lec17/README.md

 - **uniform distribution**: two different inputs should map to two different outputs.
-Of course, this isn't possible if the number of inputs is larger than the number of outputs, but we want to minimize collisions, so we want to avoid "bunching up".
+Of course, this isn't possible if the number of inputs is larger than the number of outputs, but we want to minimize collisions, so we want to avoid ``bunching up''.
 In other words, we want to make sure that all of the outputs are equally likely to be used.

-- **one way**: hashing functions are used for hash tables, but also for other purposes that are security sensitive.
+- **one way**: hash functions are used for hash tables, but also for other purposes that are security sensitive.
 In those cases, it is important that we cannot easily go from a hashed value to an input to the hash function.
 For example, passwords are not stored; instead